ibm-cloud-docs/vmware-service/common/api-change-log.md

 {{site.data.keyword.attribute-definition-list}}

-# {{site.data.keyword.vmware-service_short}} API change log
+# {{site.data.keyword.vcf-aas}} API change log
 {: #vmware-service-api-change-log}

-In this change log, you can learn about the most recent changes, improvements, and updates for the [{{site.data.keyword.vmware-service_short}} API](/apidocs/vmware-service).
+In this change log, you can learn about the most recent changes, improvements, and updates for the [VMware as a Service API](/apidocs/vmware-service).
 The change log lists the changes that were made, ordered by the date they were released.
 Changes to existing API versions are compatible with existing client applications.

 ## 15 March 2024
 {: #vmware-service-15-march-2024}

-* Added support for enabling and disabling the VMware Cloud Director Availability (VCDA) service for VMware Cloud Director™ sites.
+* Added support for enabling and disabling the VMware Cloud Director Availability (VCDA) service for VMware Cloud Director sites.
 For more information, see [Enable or disable Veeam on a Cloud Director site](/apidocs/vmware-service#enable-veeam-on-pvdcs-list).
 * Added support for enabling and disabling the Veeam® service for Cloud Director sites.
 For more information, see [Enable or disable VCDA on a Cloud Director site](/apidocs/vmware-service#enable-vcda-on-data-center).

 ## 9 February 2024